ShenaniganDApp/docs/docs/dao.md

 ### SNAPSHOT
 [SNAPSHOT](https://snapshot.org/#/shedapp.eth) is the 2nd half of the SHEDAO Governance process.
 Since DAOHAUS Doesn't allow SHE users to vote using their $PRTCLE Snapshot steps up to the plate to take a swing, and whatcha know smacks it right out of the park!
 Any time a new propsal is brought up and submitted it is done on the Snapshot platform.
 Allowing all $PRTCLE HODLERS weather earned by help SHE or purchased to participate in the voting Process.
+You're voice and opinion matters so get out there and help make a change!